MongoDB World is a conference intended for networking and collaboration for MongoDB developers and operators.

 The staff is well informed on how to deal with the incident and how to further proceed with the situation.

-If at all possible, all reports should be made directly to Ryan Francis (VP, Global Field Marketing & Demand Generation), or Nancy Monaghan (Manager, Field Marketing Strategic Events)
+If at all possible, all reports should be made directly to Ryan Francis (VP, Global Field Marketing & Demand Generation), or Nancy Monaghan (Sr Manager, Strategic Events)